swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 author: "swilgosz"
 tags: ["dry-rb", "dry-inflector"]
 title: "#4 An easy string manipulations in Ruby with DRY-INFLECTOR!"
-excerpt: "Meet dry-inflector - a neat way to apply non-standard string transformations."
+excerpt: "Use constantize, classify, underscore and MORE on Strings in Pure ruby!
+Use dry-inflector to quickly apply non-standard string transformations!"
 publishedAt: "2021-06-14"
 modifiedAt: "2021-10-03"
 aliases: ['HMEP004']